-IAIA is sometimes asked to endorse publications published outside of IAIA by external organizations.
+IAIA is sometimes asked to endorse publications or electronic resources published outside of IAIA by external organizations.
 The guidelines below describe the process of applying for and criteria used in determining IAIA endorsement.

+What is endorsement?

+Endorsement of a publication or electronic resource means IAIA recommends it.

+Endorsement entitles the publication or electronic resource to use the IAIA logo, along with the words "This document has been endorsed by the International Association for Impact Assessment (IAIA)."

+What can be endorsed?

-What is Endorsement?
-Endorsement of a publication means IAIA recommends it.
-Endorsement entitles the publication to use IAIA logo, along with the words "This document has been endorsed by the International Association for Impact Assessment (IAIA)."
-What Can Be Endorsed IAIA will consider endorsement of non-serial publications (e.g., books, reports, guidelines or position papers but not journals or newsletters) that are aligned with IAIA's mission of advancing innovation and communication of best practice in all forms of impact assessment.
-How to Apply for Endorsement As described below, applying for endorsement is a multi-step process.
-To have a document considered, a request should be submitted to IAIA Headquarters, Attention: Publications Specialist, at info@iaia.org.
-In addition to a copy of the document, the request should include: • A brief overview (~1 paragraph) of the purpose and topic of the document.
-Information about the document's authors and sponsors, including affiliation with IAIA (if any). • An explanation of why IAIA endorsement is being sought.
-Estimated publication date. • Planned method of distribution and cost to readers.
-A statement confirming that endorsement will not result in any financial or other obligations on the part of IAIA. • Any other information that the authors believe is relevant for the reviewers to note.
-The document does not need to be in final form for it to be submitted for consideration.
-However, it should be complete enough that the initial screening can be conducted.
-A near- final draft will be required for the full review.
-If the document being submitted for review is in a language other than English, we cannot guarantee that a review, and therefore endorsement, will be possible.
+IAIA will consider endorsement of non-serial publications (e.g., books, practice notes, guidance documents, reference manuals, best practice documents, and other publications or electronic resources, but not journals or newsletters) that are aligned with IAIA's mission of advancing innovation and communication of best practices in all forms of impact assessment.

+How to apply for endorsement

+As described below, applying for endorsement is a multi-step process.
+To have a document considered, a request should be submitted to IAIA Headquarters, Attention: Resources Manager (jen@iaia.org).

+In addition to a copy of the document of electronic resource, the request should include:

+- A brief overview (~1 paragraph) of the purpose and topic of the document. - Information about the document or electronic resource's authors and sponsors incuding affiliation with IAIA (if any). - An explanation of why IAIA endorsement is being sought. - Estimated publication date. - Planned method of distribution and cost to readers. - A statement confirming that endorsement will not result in any financial or other obligations on the part of IAIA. - Any other information that the authors believe is relevant for the reviewers to note.

+The document or electronic resource does not need to be in final form for it to be submitted for consideration; however, it should be complete enough that the initial screening can be conducted.
+A near-final draft will be required for the full review.

+If the document or electronic resource being submitted for review is in a language other than English, we cannot guarantee that a review, and therefore endorsement, will be possible.

+Review process

-Review Process Step 1: Initial Screening for Suitability IAIA Publications Committee Chair or a delegate will first apply the following screening criteria to determine if a full review should proceed: Alignment with IAIA mission and strategy.
-The document should be aligned to IAIA's
+Step 1: Initial Screening for Suitability

+The IAIA Resources Manager or a delegate will first apply the following screening criteria to determine if a full review should proceed:

 - Alignment with IAIA mission and strategy.
-The document should be aligned to IAIA's mission and values in both its content and its authorship. - Advertising/commercial content.
-The document should not include commercial content or advertising. - Distribution.
-The document should be available publicly. - Benefits to IAIA.
-The document should be of interest to IAIA's members and/or of value internationally. - Obligations and responsibilities.
-The publication will not entail any financial or other obligations/liabilities for IAIA unless a contractual agreement has been made.
+The document or electronic resource should be aligned to IAIA's mission and values in both its content and its authorship. - Advertising/commercial content.
+The document or electronic resource should not include commercial content or advertising. - Distribution.
+The document or electronic resource should be available publicly. - Benefits to IAIA.
+The document or electronic resource should be of interest to IAIA's members and/or of value internationally. - Obligations and responsibilities.
+The publication or electronic resource will not entail any financial of other obligations/liabilities for IAIA unless a contractual agreement has been made.

 A determination of suitability will be made and conveyed to the applicant.
-If the proposed document is deemed suitable, it will be given a full review by IAIA Publications Committee.
+If the proposed document or electronic resource is deemed suitable, it will be given a full review by members of IAIA selected for their expertise in the subject matter.